Bachelor of Science in Applied Science in Food and Nutrition Didactic Program in Dietetics

 Scholarships Available

-Each year, thousands of dollars in scholarships are awarded to students enrolled in the Bitonte College of Health and Human Services (BCHHS).
-Scholarships come from a variety of sources, vary in amount, and are available to both incoming and current BCHHS students.
-Below, you will find further information regarding the opportunities that may be available to you through the college.
+Each year, thousands of dollars in scholarships are awarded to students who major in dietetics and nutrition.
+Scholarships come from a variety of sources, vary in amount, and are available to incoming and current students.

 Alumni Success Stories